christopherwheeler/R_course_project/R_course_github.md

 out that Cl, pH, and Si have neither a normal distribution or a log-normal distribution.

-## QQ Plots
+## QQ Plots: d i.
+QQ plot with interpretation supported by statistical tests

-Since we now know that most of the analytes in this data set are indeed normally distributed, we can back up that interpretation by creating QQ plots for a subset of analytes
+Since we now know that most of the analytes in this data set are indeed normally distributed, we can back up that interpretation by creating QQ plots for a subset of analytes.

 ``` r
 par(new = TRUE)